GitRay/pix2/README.md

 - ImageMagick may also be used, and is a fallback if PIL is not available.
 - Put the "static" directory somewhere that your web server can serve static files.
 - Put the "bin" directory somewhere that your WSGI server can start your application.
 - Edit the "bin/Setup.py" file to suit your server's setup.
+  NOTE:
+- pix2 is best run as a WSGI application.
+It will, however, run in a cgi-bin environment.
+To do so, make sure your server can execute files in the pix/bin directory (relocate it if necessary).
+Change the index.cgi (or on Windows index.bat) file to point at the correct Python executable.
+Finally, make sure the server has read access to the pictures directory and read-write access to pic_cache.

 ## album setup and guidelines
 - Your directory structure will dictate the hierarhcy for albums and picture placement